-Managing your relationship with your boss is as important as managing relationships with your subordinates.
+Managing your relationship with your boss is as essential as managing relationships with your subordinates.

-Understanding your boss’s expectations can be challenging when he or she is vague, tends to avoid uncomfortable conversations, or doesn’t like to express their expectations explicitly.
+Understanding your boss’s expectations can be challenging when he or she is vague, avoids uncomfortable conversations, or doesn’t like to express their expectations explicitly.
 The following methods can help you get that information.

 - Draft a detailed document, such as a PDR or a simple document, covering all the key aspects of your work and then send it to your boss for approval.
 Later, organise a face-to-face follow-up.
-Discussions like this will surface your boss’s expectations.
+Discussions like this will surface your boss’s expectations, especially the otherwise hidden ones.

 - Ask the people who have worked with or for your boss for insights.